JeanLucPons/DTCController/README.md

 ![](https://github.com/JeanLucPons/DTCController/blob/main/docs/sccr1.jpg)

+To disable a DTC, select disable in the class column.
+If you change settings of a DTC class, it will be applied to all DTC that belong to this class.
+The program outputs memory changes on the console.

 # How it works

 The address search algorithm is quite simple, it assumes that the first code of the internal code table is P1530